To Contact Me

 Initially the Super Hornet retained the mission software and majority of avionics found in the C/D models, but this has been upgraded significantly over time, such as the aircrafts defensive countermeasures and radar system.
 The Super Hornet has a quadruplex digital fly‑by‑wire system as well as a digital flight‑control system that can detect and correct battle damage.
 In the cockpit differences include a colour digital map, a touch‑sensitive control display, a larger multi‑purpose liquid crystal colour display which shows tactical information, two monochrome displays and a new engine fuel display.
 In May 2007 the Joint Helmet Mounted Cueing System ((JHMCS) was introduced which provides multi‑purpose situational awareness and high‑off foresight missile cueing.

-In 2020 the United States Navy Blue Angels Flight Demonstration team which had flown the ‘Legacy’ Hornet since 1984 transitioned to the Super Hornet.
+In 2020 the United States Navy Blue Angels Flight Demonstration Squadron which had flown the ‘Legacy’ Hornet since 1984 transitioned to the Super Hornet.

 The Growler is an American carrier‑based electronic warfare aircraft, a specialised version of the two‑seat F/A‑18F